DexterInd/GoPiGo3/docs/source/tutorials-basic/buzzer.rst

 ===========

 After this, we need to instantiate an :py:class:`easygopigo3.EasyGoPiGo3` object.
-We are using the :py:class:`~easygopigo3.EasyGoPiGo3` object for creating an instance of :py:class:`~easygopigo3.Buzzer` class, which is necessary for controlling the `Grove Buzzer`_ device.
+We will be using the :py:class:`~easygopigo3.EasyGoPiGo3` object for creating an instance of :py:class:`~easygopigo3.Buzzer` class, which is necessary for controlling the `Grove Buzzer`_ device.

 .. code-block:: python